VirgilSecurity/virgil-crypto-c/docs/module.md

     treated as a reference to the in-project callback and will be substituted during context resolution step.
 2. Any other value will be used as-is.
 So one third party type can be used.
 The callback attribute is optional.

+implementation:
+    Defines specific implementation name.
+The implementation attribute is optional.

 size:
     Define size of the primitive type or enum in bytes.
 The size attribute is